-- Jérôme Feret is a member of the Steering Committee of the Workshop on Static Analysis and Systems Biology (SASB). - Xavier Rival is a member of the Steering Committee of the Static Analysis Symposium (SAS). - Xavier Rival is a member of the Steering Committee of the Workshop on Tools for Automatic Program Analysis (TAPAS). - Caterina Urban is a member of the Executive Board of ETAPS (European Joint Conferences on Theory & Practice of Software). - Caterina Urban is a member of the Steering Committee of the Workshop on the State of the Art in Program Analysis (SOAP).
+- Jérôme Feret is a member of the Steering Committee of the Workshop on Static Analysis and Systems Biology (SASB). - Caterina Urban is a member of the Steering Committee of the International Workshop on the State Of the Art in Program Analysis (SOAP). - Caterina Urban is a member of the ETAPS Executive Board.